 Voker loves watching what people do during crises and pandemonium.
 She never acts on her own to cause or resolve difficult situations.
 But she never needs to.
 People do enough of that themselves, and Voker enjoys aggravating bad situations in a small way.
 She will also help someone escape from trouble, but only in a manner that worsens the situation for everyone else, or gives rise to a larger future crisis.

-Voker believes that violence is the most visible and harmful of vices, and should never be encouraged.
+Voker believes that violence should never be encouraged.
 Yet sometimes violence is unavoidable or necessary.
 She uses the imagery of a snake, since that animal is famous for being dangerous yet only using violence to hunt for food or defend itself.
+Voker's philosophy does not call violence a virtue or a vice: she sees violence as a tool to calmly use no more than is needed.
+Soldiers, guards, bouncers, and executioners worship her and pray for her guidance, assistance, and protection.

 Voker has no special tie to the island of Theralin.
 But Arlinac Town is currently a focal point of religious and political intrigue, with a multitude of issues slowly and quickly growing out of control.